Mayyhem/SharpSCCM/CONTRIBUTING.md

 You will need to fork the main repository to work on your changes.
 Simply navigate to our GitHub page and click the "Fork" button at the top.
 Once you've forked the repository, you can clone your new repository and start making edits.

-In git it is best to isolate each topic or feature into a “topic branch”.
+It is best to isolate each topic or feature into a “feature branch”.
 While individual commits allow you control over how small individual changes are made to the code, branches are a great way to group a set of commits all related to one feature together, or to isolate different efforts when you might be working on multiple topics at the same time.
-A topic branch should be limited in scope to a single issue.
+A feature branch should be limited in scope to a single issue.

 ```
 # Checkout the main branch - you want your new branch to come from main